front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 This is one of the biggest advantages of using React to build our front-end, we have access to this huge ecosystem.

-So we just install the two required packages :
+So we just install the two required packages:

 ```sh
 npm install react-leaflet leaflet`